zavelevsky/applitools-playwright-docs/docs/quick-start.md

 export APPLITOOLS_API_KEY='your_api_key_here'
 ```

+It's advisable to set your API key as an environment variable `APPLITOOLS_API_KEY` instead of hardcoding it in your configuration file.
+This approach keeps your API key secure since configuration files are often checked into version control systems.

 _Note: Detailed instructions on acquiring your API key are provided in the [Applitools Dashboard](./applitools-dashboard.md) section._

 ## Setting up your first visual test